Minimax Regret Estimation for Generalizing Heterogeneous Treatment Effects with Multisite Data: Introduction

 Beyond causal inference, the minimax distributionally robust optimization (DRO) framework has been extensively studied in fields such as optimization \citep{ben2013robust,duchi2021statistics}, machine learning \citep{duchi2021learning,sagawa2019distributionally}, and statistical learning theory \citep{awasthi2023open,zhang2023optimal}.
 In the context of standard supervised learning, several minimax objectives have been proposed, including minimizing the worst-case risk \citep{hu2018does,sagawa2019distributionally}, the worst-case regret \citep{mo2024minimax,hastings2024taking,agarwal2022minimax}, and the worst-case explained variance or relative-risk \citep{meinshausen2015maximin,wang2023distributionally}.
 For a detailed comparison of these minimax objectives, see \citet{mo2024minimax}.

 While \cite{mo2024minimax}, \cite{wang2023distributionally}, and \cite{hastings2024taking} also apply DRO to settings with multiple heterogeneous populations, they focus on traditional prediction problems with directly observed outcomes.
 These settings can leverage standard iterative optimization techniques to solve the minimax objective efficiently.
-In contrast, our work focuses on generalizing the CATE model across multiple heterogeneous source sites in the causal inference setting, where the outcomes are counterfactual and not directly observed.
-This distinction underscores the necessity and advantages of closed-form solutions in our framework, which require additional techniques to derive the final minimax CATE model.
-While our proposed minimax regret framework is closely related to that of \cite{mo2024minimax}, their closed-form results are limited to linear regression models for prediction.
+In contrast, our work studies robust counterfactual prediction across multiple heterogeneous source sites in a causal inference setting, where the outcomes of interest are not directly observed.
+Under squared loss, this yields a robust CATE estimator in the main text, but the broader framing is one of minimax-regret treatment-effect prediction.
+This distinction underscores both the need for and the value of a closed-form characterization in our setting.
+Lastly, while our proposed minimax regret framework is closely related to that of \cite{mo2024minimax}, their closed-form results are limited to linear regression models for prediction.
 In contrast, we consider a more general model class for CATE estimation, enabling the use of nonparametric machine learning models for flexible estimation.